Bruno-Sosa/Misc-Scripts/README.md

 - You are comfortable debugging bash scripts

 Currently the top priority is clarity, after that its sanity.
+For example:
-So while `wifi-menu` is easier to use, I have been bitten by it too many times, and prefer using `wpa_supplicant` directly instead.
+while `wifi-menu` is easier to use,
+I have been bitten by it too many times, and prefer using `wpa_supplicant` directly instead.

 I still don't have the use case for these scripts well defined.